HBDI

 • Qualities: conservative, controlled, sequential, structured, articulate, organized, detailed, and planned.

-• Preferred activities: collecting data, planning, implementing, , and organizing schedules.
+• Preferred activities: collecting data, planning, implementing, time management, and organizing schedules.

 C Quadrant: Interpersonal Thinking